Table of Contents

 During our Spanish tour we practiced some tricks and hacks to stay for free and minimize our expenses.
 Apart from having a bed for free in friend`s house there are other ways to find cheap accommodation in Spain.

 If you like hotels and hostels, you will find plenty of them around Spain.
 You can choose by the rates, prices or locations.
 On the coastal cities, most of the hotels have studios with kitchenette, what can be a great deal.
-When we visited Cabo de Gata, a secret and beautiful destination on the Spanish coast, we got a studio room for a really cheap price on Booking.com.
+When we visited Cabo de Gata, a secret and beautiful destination on the Spanish coast, we got a studio room for a really cheap price on Hotels.com.

 For cheap and comfortable accommodation in Spain we found Airbnb to be the another good solution.
 We got amazing places, awesome hosts and spend such small amount of money.
 Be part of the Airbnb community, we are giving you $20 usd off on your first booking, just need to sign up here!
 Start your trip to Spain saving some bucks!

 Now the best advice for free accommodation in Spain [and everywhere around the world]: Become a House Sitter.
 There are many house owners seeking for trustworthy and reliable people to look after their house and pets.
-This is such a cool way of travelling that we even wrote a post about house & pet sitting.
+This is such a cool way of traveling that we even wrote a post about house & pet sitting.
 It´s one of our top 10 articles.

 If money is not a problem check these hotels out.
 They are the crème de la crème!